-The following table summarizes the undergraduate prizes awarded by the University.
+The following table summarizes the graduate prizes awarded by the University.

-Donor/Name of Prize Value\$ Awarded for School of Building Alex Rigby 250.00 Best overall performance in the Master of Building T.W.
-Crow 300.00 Management course Best performance in Year 2 of Building Management
+Donor/name of Prize Value \$ Awarded for School of Building · · · · · · · · · · · · · · · · · · · The Alex Rigby Prize \$250.00 The best overall performance in the Master of Building Management Course.
+The T.W.
+Crow Associates Prize \$300.00 The best performance by a student in Year 2 of the Master of Project Management course.
+Master Builders' Association of NSW Prize \$1000 The best performance in the Master of Construction Management Course